Chipdelmal/dataPy_CADi/md/jupyter.md

 ##  Introduction

-For [Mathematica](https://www.wolfram.com/mathematica/) users, jupyter notebooks will feel as familiar territory.
+Jupyter works on the idea on creating notebooks that combine text, code and graphics (or [Mathematica](https://www.wolfram.com/mathematica/) users, jupyter notebooks will feel as familiar territory).
+For the text parts, jupyter follows the [markdown standard](https://en.wikipedia.org/wiki/Markdown), which means we can include bold, italic, headers and even images.

 ### Dashboard